 Over 60% of the population of the Commonwealth is under 30.
 That’s 1.2 billion young people.
 By the Commonwealth centenary in 2031, they will be its leaders.
-Commonwealth100 aims to maximise the impact of young Commonwealth leaders in both their professional and civic lives.
+Commonwealth100 introduces the idea of Open Source Leadership to maximize the impact of young leaders in both their professional and civic lives.

 "‘Open Source’ should summarise an essential premise that we, as a generation, must embrace wholeheartedly; that we shall never stop challenging, innovating and expanding the ideas, people and technology that lead and define our generation.
 As a guiding concept, it has the power to create leaders, from all backgrounds, that have the tools and ability to overcome the challenges of the contemporary world…”

 Using an online platform, you will hear stories from senior and emerging leaders who have had to lead complex change.